 At a distance of 47 km from Munnar, 105 km from Kochi, 239 km from Trivandrum, 101 km from Kottayam and 171 km from Madurai, Idukki is one of the beautiful hill stations in Kerala and among the most beautiful Kerala places to visit.
 It is the second largest district in Kerala state (Painavu as headquarters).
 Idukki district is also home to South India's highest peak, Anamudi (2695 meters), along with 13 other peaks with a height of over 2000 meters.
-It is a popular for Idukki Dam which also offers beautiful rides in backwaters of the lake.
+It is home to the popular Idukki Dam, one of the must include places in Kerala Tours.

 Idukki offers diverse attractions like wildlife sanctuaries, hill stations, spice plantation centers and mountain treks.
 The district was formed on January 26, 1972 carving out Devikulam, Peerumedu and Udumbanchola taluks from Kottayam district and Thodupuzha taluk from Ernakulum district.
 High ranges and wooded valleys are encircled by three main rivers - Periyar, Thalayar and Thodupuzhayar and their tributaries.
 The river Pamba also has its origin here.
 Idukki is home to a large population of tribal population.